IntroSDE/introsde2013/lab10/README.md

 * Password will be given and class and sent to the group
 * **Deadline:** 17/december
 	* On this date, we will test the services matching clients and servers

 ---

+## VIVA Testing Procedures for Assignments #2 and #3 (might change)

+1. Each student will be provided with a **Evaluation Document** where you find what to test and where you will be able to mark if it worked or not (the evaluation document will be a google spreadsheet given on that date)
+2. Using the user/password/serverUrl we will provide on the day of the VIVA, each student will connect to the testing server via SSH (i.e., ssh user@serverUrl)
+    * This information will be provided on next lab, so that you can already run some tests before the day of the VIVA
+3. **Assignment 2:**
+    * Agree with your partner who will be the client/server first.
+    * In the home of the user, the server should search for his/her REST services implementation and run it
+    * The implementation will be at *$HOME/assignments/servername_serverlastname_2/*
+    * The client must now run his/her client against the server (should be on *$HOME/assignments/clientname_clientlastname_2/*
+    * The server will have 10 minutes for making quick changes on the server (or requesting quick changes on the client) to make things work.
+    * The client must copy all the output of the client to a file named *servername_serverlastname_2_output.txt* in the *servername_serverlastname_2* folder
+    * The client must indicate on the evaluation document which services worked and which didn't.
+    * Repeat the whole procedure changing roles

+---

+## VIVA Testing Procedures for Assignments #2 and #3 (might change)

+5. **Assignment 3:**
+    * Stop your REST services.
+    * Agree with your partner who will be the client/server first.
+    * The server should search for his/her SOAP services implementation and run it
+    * The implementation will be at $HOME/assignments/servername_serverlastname_3/
+    * The server should run his/her own client implementation
+    * The server must copy all the output of the his/her client to a file named *servername_serverlastname_2_output.txt* in the *servername_serverlastname_2* folder
+    * Using the url to the WSDL of the server, the client must now generate the stubs for creating a quick client.
+    * The server must select which of his services should be tested.
+    * The client will have 10 minutes to:
+        * implement a simple client in java that will call this service
+        * call the selected SOAP service from the browser, via HTTP POST of the SOAP message
+    * The server will have 10 minutes for making quick changes on the server (or requesting quick changes on the client) to make things work.
+    * The client must indicate on the evaluation document which services worked and which didn't (from both the server's own tests and the client's test).
+    * Repeat the whole procedure changing roles

+---